Register to vote

 - Or to ask you to provide evidence, such as a passport, to support their application

-Every year, all householders will be sent a household enquiry form which you have to complete.
+Every year, all householders are sent an Annual Electoral Registration form which you have to complete.
 You can find out more information about the Annual Electoral Registration Form.

 The electoral register and the open register